microsoft/codecoverage/README.md

 # Microsoft code coverage tools

 Microsoft code coverage functionality is closed source.
 This repository contains documentation and samples.
-You can also use it to report any issues related to Microsoft.CodeCoverage nuget package, dotnet-coverage nuget package or Visual Studio code coverage functionality.
+You can also use it to report any issues related to `Microsoft.CodeCoverage` NuGet package, `dotnet-coverage` NuGet package or Visual Studio code coverage functionality.

+## Documentation

+* Documentation for `dotnet-coverage` tool is available at https://aka.ms/dotnet-coverage.
+* Documentation for `Microsoft.CodeCoverage` is available at https://learn.microsoft.com/visualstudio/test/customizing-code-coverage-analysis.

 ## Contributing